RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

      :x: You can use the `keys` method on the object return by `.json()` to see the list of keys.

-Now that we have a really nice way to get the additional country information, lets add the numeric country code as a new column in our `wd` dataframe.
+Now that we have a really nice way to get the additional country information, lets add the numeric country code as a new column in our `wd` DataFrame.
 We can think of adding the column as a transformation of our three letter country code to a number.
 We can do this using the `map` function.
 You learned about `map` in the Python Review section of this book.
 If you need to refresh your memory check here PythonReview_.

 When we use pandas the difference is that we don't pass the list as a parameter to map, map is a method of a Series, so we use the syntax `df.myColumn.map(function)`  This applies the function we pass as a parameter to each element of the series and constructs a brand new series.